HKJPN/markdown-editor/docs/ipad-manual.md

 3. Choose where you want to save your document, such as **On My iPad** or **iCloud Drive**, within the Files app.
 4. Tap **Save** in the top-right corner.
 Your document is now saved as a Markdown file (`.md`).

+> **Note:**
+> Make sure to tap the Share button **inside the editor's title bar**, NOT the browser's share button at the top or bottom of the screen.
+You cannot save a Markdown file using the browser's share menu.

 ### 6-2.
 Renaming the File and Changing Folders (Save As)

 Tap the file name field in the title bar to change the document name directly.